The Stefan problem and free targets of optimal Brownian martingale transport: Global-time existence of supercooled Stefan problem

-In this case the initial set for the active region coincides with the support $\Sigma$ of the initial distribution $\mu$.
-This is due to the nature for the type (II) costs whose barrier sets in the space-time for the optimal stopping are time-backward monotone, in contrast to the type (I) costs that gives time-forward barrier sets.
-For the supercooled $(St_1)$ case corresponding type (I), not every initial set $\Sigma$ has a global-time solution.
+Note that for the above theorem the initial set for the active region coincides with the support $\Sigma$ of the initial distribution $\mu$.
+This is due to the nature for the type (II) costs whose barrier sets in the space-time for the optimal stopping are time-backward monotone, in contrast to the type (I) costs that gives time-forward {\red monotone} barrier sets.

+For the supercooled $(St_1)$ case, not every initial set $\Sigma$ has a global-time weak solution, as we expect from the instability of the problem.
 This will be apparent in the theorems below for the supercooled case.